 The Final EIS is required to discuss all substantive comments received on the Draft EIS, include responses to those comments, and summarize public involvement (23 CFR 771.125(a)).
-Comment responses are to be written in an appropriate and respectful manner and adequately address the issue or concern raised by the commenter or, when substantive comments do not warrant further response, explain why they do not warrant further response and provide sufficient information to support that position.
+Comment responses are to be written in an appropriate and respectful manner and adequately address the issue or concern raised by the commenter or explain why they do not warrant further response and provide sufficient information to support that position.